The Quarrel

 When We Grow Up ChartAsk several friends, relatives and siblings what they want to be when they grow up.
 Make a bar graph of the answers to show what is most popular.
 If you run out of kids to ask, you can ask adults what they wanted to be when they were younger.

-What I Want To Be with Pocket Use the stationary to write about what you think you would like to be when you grow up (write about four different options; one in each box).
+Use the stationary to write about what you think you would like to be when you grow up (write about four different options; one in each box).
 Is your idea realistic or is it imaginary like the ideas in the poem?

 Listen to the narration of the next poem if you like: